EarthBigData/openSAR/INSTALLATION.md

 After *anaconda* is installed, ensure that the environment variables are set correctly to execute "conda" and start a new terminal.

 In the terminal (e.g. *bash* on Linux/Mac, *Anaconda Prompt* on Windows) type:

+    cd PATH-TO-openSAR
-    cd PATH-TO-openSAR  # Change directory to the openSAR installation conda env create --quiet --file conda_ebd.yml  # --quiet is optional if you want to see what's going on
+    conda env create --quiet --file conda_ebd.yml

+The --quiet flag is optional.
+If you want to see what's going on, don't use this flag.

 **Alternative installation with file-based channel:**